qinwenshi/ebook-mcp/README.md

 Contradictions:
 While warning about AI risks, Musk is simultaneously pushing for Full Self-Driving (FSD) technology at Tesla and has founded xAI to research Artificial General Intelligence (AGI).

+Overall Evaluation:
+✅ You have captured the key events accurately, but the details need to be strengthened (such as timelines and specific figures).
+🔍 Recommended areas for further study: Musk's multi-threaded management style (running five companies simultaneously) and his skill in media manipulation (governing through Twitter).
 ```

 ## Features